- Overdraft fees can cost you $35 each time you overdraw

 - You may be able to out out if you can’t afford to pay them

-You know that sinking feeling — you’ve logged on to your bank and realized that you’ve been charged big fees for overdrawing the funds in your checking account.
+You know that sinking feeling—you’ve logged on to your bank account and realized that you’ve been overdraft fees.

-You may have lost track of how much money you had in there, or you simply didn’t have enough cash and spent it anyway.
 Here’s the thing: overdraft fees aren’t cheap.
-For each transaction — even small ones — where you overdrew your account, the bank probably hit you with a fee of up to $35, in some cases even more.
+For each transaction—even small ones—where you overdrew your account, the bank probably hit you with a fee of up to $35, in some cases even more.

 And if you didn’t have the money to begin with, now you have to come up with funds to pay off all those fees, which may accumulate additional daily fees until the amount is paid back.
 It can feel like you’re stuck in a trap of paying money for the money you didn’t have.